Stan White (linebacker)

-Stanley Ray White (born October 24, 1949) is a former American football linebacker.
+Stanley Ray White (born October 24, 1949) is an American former professional football player who was a linebacker in the National Football League (NFL) and United States Football League (USFL).
+A defensive leader for the NFL's Baltimore Colts and Detroit Lions, White later became a analyst for televised games of the Baltimore Ravens, successor to the Colts in the league.

+White was the first active player to sign with the USFL in 1983 and was named to the All-USFL team during that year.

 Early life

 White was born in Dover, Ohio and grew up in Kent, Ohio.
 White attended Theodore Roosevelt High School.
 He was the only player in the history of Ohio High School sports to play in the state all-star games for football, basketball, and baseball.
 He was 1st team All State twice in football, All State in Basketball as a senior averaging 25 points a game, and All State in baseball playing catcher as a senior hitting 0.467 (He pitched a championship game and won 1-0 with 17 strikeouts).
 Against Ravenna his senior year he scored every way possible: He scored a touchdown and a two point conversion, kicked a field goal and an extra point, and tackled the quarterback in the end zone for a safety.
 His senior year ten Roosevelt players played both offense and defense, and six of those ended up playing in the NFL.
 White graduated in 1968.